adamgack/Binary-Calculator/README.md

 Matthew Schrag = Created binary convertor and arithemetic operators
 All = Contributed during Zoom meetings
 ## Meetings
-We all met for Zoom meetings at 4pm on Thursday and 1pm on Friday.
+We all met for Zoom meetings at 4pm on 9/10 and 1pm on 9/11.
+During the first meeting we established who would do what and during the second we polished what we started the day before.
 We did the majority of the work while on call with each other.
 ## Snapshots
 ![Addition](https://github.com/adamgack/Binary-Calculator/blob/master/Screenshots/addition.png)